cwcentral/CarND-MPC-Project/README.md

 <img src="output/model.png" width="480" alt="Combined Image" />

-That includes 6 states variables and 2 actuator ouutputs, throttle and steering.
+That includes 6 states variables and 2 actuator outputs: throttle and steering.

 # Processing

-We take the lesson steps and provided waypoints (i.e. expected path), I use the current state and fit a polynominal and create a requested path/line.
+Using the lesson steps and the provided waypoints (i.e. expected path) from the simulator, I use the current state and fit a polynominal and create a requested path/line.
 Note I did this in the vehicle/inertia reference frame.
 I then run the MPC controller to generate a optimal path from the current state.
 From that I calculate the actuator outputs and account for latency.

 ## Tuning